Updated on by Hayley Brown

 A SaaS product that you buy or lease like Slack tends to have native integration functionality baked in and is ready to go off the shelf.
 These integrations are supported by the parent company and their development teams.
 However, their focus will be on developing their core product rather than integration functionality.

-The same can be send for other popular SaaS applications like HubSpot, Stripe or MailChimp.
+The same is said for other popular SaaS applications like HubSpot, Stripe or MailChimp.
 However, these in-house integrations tend to lack a certain level of customisation for the specific use case a customer may require.
 This is because they are traditional API workflows that are limited to end-points that have been made available in the API.
 This is a major reason why building your own native integrations can take substantial time and resources.
 As each customer may require a customisation which makes them hard to scale.

-Now AI and the introduction of agentic workflows a new level of native integration and customisation are available to users.
-For instance, a new integration development from Google’s Gmail is the Studio option in the top menu bar.
+A new integration development from Google’s Gmail is the Studio option in the top menu bar.
 When selected a sidebar allows users to browse and select existing templates, in other words native integrations, to ‘boost’ their emails.
 Once installed these are added to their ‘flows’ and connected to their LLM Gemini.

 How an Embedded iPaaS helps with Native Integrations